bemcho/home-ai/README.md

    lein run  it's ok only so far Windows dlls are provided this will not work on mac os x so far, unles you build with contrib and new java wrapper for your OS.

-   Under Windows you need camera set as default
+  You need camera set as default other wise see core.clj (start-visual-repl 0) and try with different numbers.

      Install leiningen
 	 Find your .lein/profiles.clj file